 “I had a sample of Climate Control Heat & Humidity Gel and, for kicks, I gave it a try on a day when I felt my hair was hopeless.
 I couldn't believe the results, particularly in the area of definition.
 This serum-like product is completely non-sticky and it disappears into my hair.
 It provides natural curl definition without a hint a frizz.” -- 3B user gardencurlsIf you have thick, curly hair and you can’t find a styling cream that works for you, I would definitely recommend trying this product--a Best of the Best 2012 winner--or another similar gel.
 Because gels are heavier than creams, they’re great for providing all-day hold.

-This article was originally published in June 2013 and has been updated for grammar and clarity.
+This article was originally published in June 2013 and has been updated to replace discontinued products.